-Some things simply never change; and so whether you’re just a rookie translator at the beginning of your great language journey, or an experienced old-timer with years of translating behind your belt, in order to get potential clients, you’ll have to approach them and market yourself to agencies.
+Some things never change; and so whether you’re just a rookie translator at the beginning of your great language journey, or an experienced old-timer with years of professional translating behind your belt, in order to get potential clients, you’ll have to approach them and market yourself to translation agencies.

-I’ve been working for Translation Services UK 24 as an account manager for over 5 years now and I receive several applications from freelancers every single day.
-Quite fortunately, my current position allows me to see clearly now exactly what I’ve done right and wrong myself while freelancing back in the day.
-Some of these might be quite obvious to some of you while others will may find them informative (I hope!), but I only think it’s fair that I share my insight with you!
+I’ve been working for Translation Services 24 based in London as an account manager for over 5 years now and I receive several applications from freelancers every single day.
+Quite fortunately, my current position allows me to see clearly exactly what I’ve done right and wrong while freelancing, back in the day.
+To some of you, these might be quite obvious.
+Others, on the other hand, may find them quite informative (I hope!), anyway I think it’s only fair that I share my insight with you!

 1. Have your own website

-Although I was fortunate enough to start working as a translator in the ‘digital era’, and had it much easier than some of my older colleagues back in the day, I can now see that I haven’t used the technology available to me at the time to my advantage anywhere near its true potential.
-A great example of this can be the fact that I have never owned my own website!
+Although I was fortunate enough to start working as a translator already in the ‘digital era’ and had it much easier than some of my older colleagues back in the day, I can now see that I haven’t used the technology available to me at the time to my advantage anywhere near its true potential.
+A great example of this can be the fact that I have never ran my own professional website!

-It’s important to remember however that your website might paint an image of you in project manager’s head.
-Therefore, it is key to proof read your content several times and making sure that the design is clean and professional (Unlike the one below).
+It’s important to remember however that your website might paint an image of you in the project manager’s head.
+Therefore, it is key to proof read your content several times and make sure that the design is clean and professional (Unlike the one below!).
 Unfortunately, I have come across a number of websites from our applicants which had several spelling/grammar errors.
-This definitely isn’t something that you want your potential client to see…
+Being a translator, this definitely isn’t something that you want your potential employee to see…

 2. Industry Profiles